sainink0309/crashlens/README.md

 ```sh
 crashlens scan --demo
 ```
-- Runs analysis on built-in example logs (no file needed).
+- Runs analysis on built-in example logs (requires `examples-logs/demo-logs.jsonl` file).
+- **Note**: If installing from PyPI, you'll need to create sample logs or use your own data.
+- **From source**: Demo data is included in the repository.

 ### 3. **Scan from stdin (pipe)**
 ```sh